Productboard pricing in 2023: How much does Productboard cost?

 A Maker is one of your teammates that has full access to edit, update, add, create and prioritize feature ideas, insights, and roadmaps.

 Your customers or users are not Makers—you get unlimited customer feedback on any plan.
 You can also have unlimited “Contributors” and “Viewers”.
-Contributors share ideas and submit feedback requests.
+Contributors share product ideas and submit feedback requests.
 Viewers can see the roadmap but can’t add anything or make updates.

 Is there a free trial of Productboard?